Finding a Top Financial Advisor Firm in Buffalo Grove, Illinois

 Journey Financial Group, Inc.

-Journey Financial Group (JFG), the second firm on our list, currently works with individuals, high-net-worth individuals and retirement plans.
+Journey Financial Group (JFG), the third firm on our list, currently works with individuals, high-net-worth individuals and retirement plans.
 To open an account, clients generally need at least $50,000 in investable assets.
 However, the firm may waive this requirement under certain circumstances.

 The firm employs advisors who may be brokers or insurance agents who earn commissions from third parties on top of client fees, making JFG a fee-based practice.
 Clients are not obligated to accept these recommendations for products, of course.
 Despite the conflict of interest that commission-based compensation can create, JFG must uphold its duty as a fiduciary to always work in the best interests of the client.